MicrosoftDocs/azure-stack-docs/azure-stack/hci/concepts/software-defined-networking-23h2.md

 - Attach virtual appliances to your virtual networks.
 - Configure Quality of Service (QoS) policies for VMs attached to virtual networks or traditional VLAN-based networks.

-You have the option to [deploy SDN Network Controller using SDN Express](../manage/sdn-express.md) PowerShell scripts, or [deploy SDN Network Controller using Windows Admin Center](../deploy/sdn-wizard.md) after creating a cluster. <!--update WAC link for 23h2-->
+You have the option to [deploy SDN Network Controller using SDN Express](../manage/sdn-express.md) PowerShell scripts, or [deploy SDN Network Controller using Windows Admin Center](../deploy/sdn-wizard-23h2.md) after creating a system.

 ## Software Load Balancing

 [Software Load Balancer](software-load-balancer.md) (SLB) can be used to evenly distribute customer network traffic among multiple VMs.
-It enables multiple servers to host the same workload, providing high availability and scalability.
+It enables multiple machines to host the same workload, providing high availability and scalability.
 SLB uses [Border Gateway Protocol](/windows-server/remote/remote-access/bgp/border-gateway-protocol-bgp) to advertise virtual IP addresses to the physical network.

 ## Gateway